Seeing the Future More Clearly: How Machine Learning Can Transform the Financial Forecasting Process

-Forecasting is a key opportunity for finance to add a significant amount of value and provide strategic insight to an organisation.
-One of the areas in which chief financial officers (CFOs) aspire to help their organisations excel is in providing forward-looking, insightful information about future revenues, expenses and cash flow to help decision-makers chart a profitable course for the company.
+Forecasting is a key opportunity for finance to add a significant amount of value and provide strategic insight to an organization.
+One of the areas in which chief financial officers (CFOs) aspire to help their organizations excel is in providing forward-looking, insightful information about future revenues, expenses and cash flow to help decision-makers chart a profitable course for the company.

 - Manual processes driven by spreadsheets that require a significant amount of time and resources to both produce and update forecasts

 - Ineffective forecast models that roll forward current results multiplied by arbitrary growth factors, rather than using business drivers and data

 - Models that limit the ability to do insightful scenario analysis

 - Lack of integration with sales and operations forecasting